christian-moerz/drm-kmod/README.md

 * everything is based on freebsd/drm-kmod and freedesktop/drm-intel
 * I've flagged questionable or controversial code parts with FIXME BSD, intentionally differnet from BSDFIXME;
   this way, we can revisit ported issue and newly introduced issues separately
+* there are some sections, I've flagged with FIXME LINUXKPI - particularly in some non-public branches
+* it compiles, finally (as of December 27, 2022)
+* it might work for your GPU, on my 12th gen Intel it unfortunately freezes - I've started to add a bunch of debug code.
+Maybe someone with some kernel debugging experiences is willing to chime in and give me some pointers on how to better troubleshoot this.

 This is one attempt to give back to FreeBSD.
 You're invited to join in the effort, if you have time.